Turning the wheel

 Stefan Oster

-Which is better, rubber or metal valves?
+What’s better: rubber or metal valves?

 Stefan Oster